suhailakhtar039/ToDo-List-project/README.md

 It is made purely on frontend using html, css and javascript and also uses jQuery.

-Above project has been deployed to *https://sheltered-refuge-58982.herokuapp.com/index.html* .
+Above project is deployed using git hub pages on this URL *https://suhailakhtar039.github.io/simpleTodo/* .

-Note: Only purpose of index.php is to deploy the project and redirect to index.html via heroku as heroku can not deploy static webpages directly.